Philippe Duquesne

-Philippe Duquesne (born 30 June 1965) is a French actor.
+Philippe Duquesne is a French actor.

 Career

-He is best known for playing in the cult TV series Les Deschiens (1993–2002).
 In 2004, after the end of the show on Canal+, Yolande Moreau, his partner on screen, hired him in her first film as a director : When the Sea Rises.
 The movie became a critical success and won the César Award for Best First Feature Film.

 In 2008, he starred in the hugely successful Bienvenue chez les Ch'tis, which pays homage to the Nord-Pas-de-Calais region.

 He is often cast in Albert Dupontel's movies, like Locked Out in 2006, The Villain in 2009, 9 Month Stretch in 2013, See You Up There in 2017 and his last one Second Tour, released in 2023.

-Since 2020, he play the role of Michel Specklin, one of the main characters in the tv series Parlement created by Noé Debré.
+Since 2020, he play the role of Michel Specklin, one of the main characters in the TV series Parlement created by Noé Debré.